 The drive from Sequoia to San Francisco is about 4,5 hours, but you will not get bored because driving along some of the most scenic areas in the entire United States.

 Where to stay: Comfort Suites Redding – Shasta Lake

-Lassen Volcanic National Park in Northern California is one of the most underrated west coast national parks.
+Lassen Volcanic is one of the most underrated national parks.

-Located east of Redding and about 3.5 hours away from Sacramento, Lassen Volcanic boasts stunning hikes, wonderful geothermal activity and tons of wildlife.
+Located east of Redding and about 3.5 hours away from Sacramento, it boasts stunning hikes, wonderful geothermal activity and tons of wildlife.

-Since this national park is pretty remote, it’s a perfect stop if you are crossing California and heading north to Oregon.
+Since this national park is pretty remote, it’s a perfect stop if you are driving from California to Oregon.

 While you can stay in one of accommodations nearby, camping at Lassen Volcanic National Park is a surreal experience because the entire area has incredible dark skies.
 There are several campgrounds throughout the park where you can find spots for tents and RVs.

 Many trails and some roads at Lassen Volcanic National Park tend to close in winter because of heavy snowstorm.
 May through early September is the perfect time to plan your trip.